Homemade garlic croutons couldn’t be easier to make at home! Perfectly crisp, crunchy, and packed with garlicky-herb flavors.

 Instructions

-- Preheat oven to 300F.
-Lightly grease a baking sheet.
+- Preheat oven to 375F and line a medium sheet pan with parchment paper.
 Set aside.

 Gayle @ Pumpkin 'N Spice says